EmilyOng/Scratch.activity/README.md

 ## Definitions

-If you have noticed, Scratch 3.0 (https://github.com/LLK/scratch-gui) uses many '.jsx' and '.ejs' files.
+If you have noticed,[Scratch 3.0](https://github.com/LLK/scratch-gui) uses many '.jsx' and '.ejs' files.

 + [JSX is a preprocessor step that adds XML syntax to JavaScript.
 You can definitely use React without JSX but JSX makes React a lot more elegant.](http://buildwithreact.com/tutorial/jsx)